TiesBos/EquiTrends/README.md

   - `equiv_threshold`: The equivalence threshold specified.
 - If `equiv_threshold_specified = FALSE`, then additionally:
-  - `minimum_equiv_threshold`: The minimum equivalence threshold for which the null hypothesis of non-negligible (based on the equivalence threshold) trend-differences can be rejected.
+  - `minimum_equiv_threshold`: The minimum equivalence threshold for which the null hypothesis of non-negligible trend-differences can be rejected.

+One should note that rows containing `NA` values are removed from the panel before the testing procedure is performed.

 ``` r
 # Perform the equivalence test using an equivalence threshold of 1 with periods